JosephJindrich/Deep-Neural-Network-Trainer/README.md

 # Deep Neural Network Trainer
 ### Summary
-This program is set up in such a way that you can run it to train a neural network using a JSON config file.
+This program is set up in such a way that you can run it to train a deep neural network using a JSON config file.
 There are several different variables you can pass into the file, and it will run accordingly based on those inputs.
-When the program finishes training the nerual network, it will turn the network into a JSON string, and output it into stdout, or a file of your choosing.
+When the program finishes training the deep nerual network, it will turn the network into a JSON string, and output it into stdout, or a file of your choosing.
 This program does not apply the nerual network to a test set, it is only set up to train a network, and then output it.

-This program is being converted into a fully functional Neural Network trainer, and then converted into a deep Nerual Network trainer.
+If you want to test your network when you finish, you can run the program with the **true_if_training** set to **false**, with all of the proper flags set, and it will test your network.

+Just an asside, this Deep Neural Network works, but it is not perfect.
+I am not a Machine Learning expert, I did this as a fun side project.
+If you have any questions, or any tips let me know and I will try to answer/impliment them.

 ### Config file inputs
 **data\_file\_location** - (*string*) The file location of the dataset to be used in training or testing.
 * **Notice:** The training data needs to be a .csv file.

 **neural\_network\_file\_location** - (*string*) The location where the trained deep neural network will be stored when training finishes.
 Leaving empty prints to console.\
+* **Notice:** if you have **true_if_training** set to **false** this will look for a deep neural network formated in the same way my program formats deep neural networks to use to test the data set.
 **output\_file\_location** - (*string*) The location where output is sent.
 Leaving empty prints to console.\
 **log\_file\_location** - (*string*) The location where logging is sent.
 Leaving empty prints to console.\
 **true_if_training** - (*bool*) Setting this bool to **true** will make the program train a new neural network, and setting it to **false** will instead test a Neural Network that this program creates.\